Bill Henderson (Wyoming politician)

-Bill Henderson is an American politician and a Republican member of the Wyoming House of Representatives representing District 41 since January 10, 2017.
+Bill Henderson is an American politician who served as a Republican member of the Wyoming House of Representatives representing District 41 from January 10, 2017 to January 2025.

 Elections

 2014

 Henderson challenged incumbent Republican Representative Dan Zwonitzer in the District 43 Republican primary and lost to Zwonitzer.
 Later that year, Henderson ran for a position on the Laramie County School District #1 Board of Trustees and lost in the general election.

 2016

 Incumbent Democratic Representative Ken Esquibel retired to run for a seat in the Wyoming Senate being vacated by Tony Ross.
 Henderson declared his candidacy for the seat, facing Patrick Fitzgerald in the Republican primary.
 Henderson defeated Fitzgerald by two votes to become the Republican nominee.
 He faced Democrat Amy Simpson in the general election and defeated her with 51% of the vote.

+2024

+In his attempt at re-election, Henderson was defeated in the 2024 Republican primary.